-The U.S. Environmental Protection Agency (EPA) has recently established wastewater pretreatment standards to reduce discharges of mercury from dental offices into the sanitary sewer system.
-Mercury and other metals used to make dental fillings (known as "amalgam") that enters the sewer system ultimately ends up back in the environment either through discharge of reclaimed wastewater back to the surface waters or by way of land application of biosolids.
+On July 14, 2017, U.S. EPA established Dental Office Category regulations to reduce discharges of mercury from dental offices into the sanitary sewer system.
+Mercury and other metals used to make dental fillings (known as "amalgam") that enter the sewer system ultimately end up back in the environment either through discharge of reclaimed wastewater back to the surface waters or by way of land application of biosolids.
 The Des Moines Metropolitan WRA serves as the local Control Authority for dental offices within the Des Moines Metropolitan Area and is the governmental entity to which the one-time compliance reports shall be sent.